homanchou/xr/book/build-your-own-webvr-site.md

     {:ok, assign(socket, :room_id, room_id)}
   end
 ```
 The `join` function, on a successful operation should return a tuple with `{:ok, socket}`.
-Here we are adding the room_id into the socket so we have some memory to use in other handlers.  `user_id` is already in the socket assigns thanks to the `UserSocket` putting it in there (we did that!).
+Here we are adding the room_id into the socket so we have some memory to use in other handlers.  `user_id` is already in the socket assigns thanks to the `UserSocket` connect callback putting it in there (we did that!).

-This `send` function is a built in function that will send a message to any process.
-In this case we're sending a message to ourselves right after we've joined.
-Once we've joined, (and not before) we can utilize the channel APIs like push, broadcast etc.  We need to add a new handler to handle the `:after_join` message.
+This `send` function is a built in function that will send a message to any Elixir process.
+In this case we're sending a message to ourselves, `self`, right after we've joined.
+Once we've joined, (and not before) we can utilize the channel APIs like `push` (send a message to my client and no one elses), `broadcast` (send a message to all clients) etc.  We need to add a new handler to handle the `:after_join` message.

 ```elixir